AnnMEldo31/qr-code-component-main/README.md

   height: 100vh;
   display: flex;
   align-items: center;
+  justify-content: center;
 }

-/* .card is the child div of .container and which needed to be vertically centered */
+/* .card is the child div of .container and which needed to be vertically and horizontally centered */
 ```

-### Continued development

-I would like to learn how to make this more responsive and mobile-screen-friendly.

 ### Useful resources